lentilus/fastex.nvim/README.md

 ```
 The matcher now has to determine if our trigger matches or not.

-This first step in the matching process is to split the trigger into multiple parts like so:
+This first step in the matching process is to split the trigger into multiple parts.
+We want to treat special characters like `#` sperately so we split the string accordingly.
 ```lua
 subtriggers = { "#", "%s?%*%s?", "#", "%s"}
 ```